 |Capital gain taxed @ 15%||$450|

 |Profit after tax||$2,550|

-I like to hold onto stock because I’m not in it to make a quick buck.
-Rather I’d prefer to have my investment portfolio slowly grow overtime.
+I like to hold onto a stock because I’m not in it to make a quick buck.
+Rather I’d prefer to have my investment portfolio slowly grow over time.
 I might sell a few holdings right now since the stock market is so high.
-Once I sell the stocks, I may just let the cash from the sale sit my account or in a Certificate of Deposit (may talk more about how this works in a different post) and wait for the market so come down to buy some other stock – remember, buy low, sell high!
+Once I sell the stocks, I may just let the cash from the sale sit my account or in a Certificate of Deposit (may talk more about how this works in a different post) and wait for the market to come down to buy some other stock – remember, buy low, sell high!

 Wait a Minute